 Moving Past “Tough on Crime” Policies

-“Tough on crime” policies are short-sighted and hurt our community.
+Tough-on-crime policies are short-sighted and hurt our community.
 They create a community-wide cycle of decreased opportunity, increased poverty, and increased crime.
-People unnecessarily criminalized and incarcerated lose their jobs.
-If they are supporting a family, their loved ones will inevitably find it harder afford their homes and reliably put food on the table.
-Even after they’re released, the unnecessarily jailed will be foreclosed from finding decent work, making it that much difficult to make an honest living.
+People who are unnecessarily criminalized, lose their jobs and can’t support their families.
+Even after they’re released and have “serve the time”, it’s harder to find decent work, making it that much more difficult to make an honest living.

-The hardships resulting from “tough on crime” policies don’t fall solely on the people unnecessarily incarcerated.
-“Tough on crime” policies feed multiple generations of hardships.
-Kids who have a parent in jail are worried about where their next meal is going to come from, not their schoolwork, their community, or their future.
-Due to the increased community poverty caused by “tough on crime” policies, even kids in the community whose parents are not involved with the criminal justice system will be living in higher-crime neighborhoods and attending overburdened schools.
+The hardships resulting from tough-on-crime policies don’t fall solely on the people unnecessarily incarcerated.
+Tough-on-crime policies feed multiple generations of hardships.
+Kids who have a parent in jail become worried about where their next meal is going to come from, instead of their schoolwork, their community and their futures.
+Due to the increased community poverty caused by tough-on-crime policies, even kids in the community whose parents are not involved with the criminal justice system will be living in higher-crime neighborhoods and attending overburdened schools.
 The tough-on-crime ethos snuffs out those kids’ futures before they can even get started.
-Those are kids with talent who should be the next generation of leaders in Fairfax County, but they will never have a decent opportunity to reach their potential because short-sighted “tough on crime” policies decimate opportunities in their community.
+Those are kids with talent who should be the next generation of leaders in Fairfax County, but their opportunity and potential faces obstacles because of short-sighted tough-on-crime policies.

 Fair and Transparent Law Enforcement Oversight

 While most officers are conscientious and take their oaths to protect and serve seriously, abuses do happen.
 Fairfax County deserves a Commonwealth’s Attorney who will recognize good policing and stand up to bad policing.
-Steve’s work on the county board tasked with conducting civilian oversight of the police—the Fairfax County Police Civilian Review Panel—has proven his ability to fulfill this difficult duty.
+Steve’s work on the Fairfax County Police Civilian Review Panel has proven his ability to fulfill this difficult duty.
 As Commonwealth’s Attorney, Steve will continue to be an independent reviewer of police conduct.
 Steve won’t prosecute cases that rely on abusive or discriminatory police actions, and he’ll prosecute police misconduct if and when it becomes necessary.
 Regardless of the circumstances, Steve will advocate for the idea that our community demands good, community-informed policing.